jaanga/terrain-r2/readme.md

 All data is presented in the form of [heightmaps]( http://en.wikipedia.org/wiki/Heightmap ) saved as PNG files.

-1 second / 30 meter data is in the works and will start appearing here soon.
+1 second / 30 meter data is in the works and is just starting to appear here.

 <!--